christopher5106/christopher5106.github.io/_posts/2015-12-26-future-cloud-programming-AWS-lambda-functions-jekyll-github-pages-newsletter-emailing.markdown

 ![lambda cron aws]({{ site.url }}/img/lambda_cron.png)

 We created a newsletter in less than an hour... and the cost of its weekly execution will be almost nothing.
+You can now create thousands of such services, for whatever you feel like!

 **Well done !**